How to check progress during a heavy ALTER TABLE

 • EVENT_NAME (the stage at which the running query is)

-• WORK_ESTIMATED (number of work units estimated for a stage)
+• WORK_ESTIMATED (number of units of work estimated for the stage)

-The closer the value of WORK_COMPLETED is to WORK_ESTIMATED, the closer it is to completion.
+The closer the WORK_COMPLETED value is to WORK_ESTIMATED, the closer it is to completion.

-By checking the numbers periodically, you can estimate how much time is left to complete.
+By checking the numbers periodically, you can estimate how much time is left until completion.

 Conclusion

-When I was running a heavy ALTER command during system maintenance, I sometimes got nervous because I didn't know how long it would take to finish.
+When I was running a heavy ALTER command during system maintenance, I sometimes got nervous because I didn't know how long it would take to complete.

-I think using this method will give me a little more peace of mind, so I would like to put it to good use.
+I think using this method will give me a little more peace of mind, so I would like to make use of it.